Sovereign-Labs/sovereign-book/src/sdk-contributors/transaction-lifecycle.md

 and the block number in which they appeared.

 Second, we prevent access to the kernel state of the rollup during transaction execution.
-This prevents users from creating transactions that could accidentally invalidate soft-confirmations given by the sequencer, as well as preventing the sequencer from deleting forced transactions before they can be processsed.
+This prevents users from creating transactions that could accidentally invalidate soft confirmations given by the sequencer, as well as preventing the sequencer from deleting forced transactions before they can be processsed.

 Finally, we add two new invariants: